2026 West Central Youth Baseball League Rules

 -

-When disciplinary action is necessary that does not involve ejection or suspensions for a game, said action will be handled between the WCYB league president and the town president.
+When disciplinary action is necessary that does not involve ejection or suspensions for a game, said action will be handled between the WCYL president and the town president.
 The league president will advise the town president prior to any disciplinary action being taken to allow the town president to solve the problem.

 -